-Usually noted clinically when serum bilirubin is >85.5 micromol/L (5 mg/dL).
+Neonatal jaundice is usually noted clinically when serum bilirubin is >85.5 micromol/L (5 mg/dL).
 Occurs in 50% to 70% of term neonates.
-Most cases physiological.
+Most cases are physiological.

 Jaundice in the first 24 hours of life is considered pathological.